vajjipartisatwikraj/scope-codestats/backend/README.md

 # CodeStats Backend

-This is the backend server for the CodeStats application, which tracks and displays users' coding profiles across multiple platforms.
+This is the backend server for the scope-CodeStats application, which tracks and displays users' coding profiles across multiple platforms.

 ## Setup